Mirror (Scandal album): Release

-Each physical copy sold in Japan is also accompanied by a clear folder featuring one of the band members (Mami's folder can be found with copies purchased from Tower Records, Haruna's from HMV, Tomomi's from Tsutaya, and Rina's from Scandal supporting stores).
+Each physical copy sold in Japan was also accompanied by a clear folder featuring one of the band members (Mami's folder can be found with copies purchased from Tower Records, Haruna's from HMV, Tomomi's from Tsutaya, and Rina's from Scandal supporting stores).

 Chart performance

 The album peaked at number five on Japan's Oricon weekly charts, extending Scandal's streak of having all ten of their studio albums reach the top five of the charts upon release.
 The album also charted on iTunes peaking at #6 in Japan.